 Candidates running for election are forbidden from using the “This is For Real” section of Golden Words for campaigning purposes.
 This does not preclude them from purchasing ad space should their budget allow for it.

-All grievances regarding violations of neutrality may be forwarded to the Engineering Society Review Board and processed as outlines in Policy Manual ε.
+All grievances regarding violations of neutrality may be forwarded to the Chief Electoral Officer.

+If the alleged violation was committed by, or otherwise involves a member of the Elections Committee, the grievance may be forwarded to the Engineering Society Review Board and processed as outlined in Policy Manual ε.

 Removal of Elected Officers

 Any elected officer of the Engineering Society seen in this By-law (By-law 3), who is elected by Engineering Society-wide vote can be removed from their position.